How it Works#

 Colour Themes#

 By default, novelWriter will use the colour theme provided by the Qt library, which is determined by the Fusion style setting.
 You can also choose between a standard dark and light theme that have neutral colours from Preferences.
-Other colour themes are also available.
-More themes can be contributed to novelWriter on GitHub.

 Switching the GUI colour theme does not affect the colours of the editor and viewer.
 They have separate colour selectable from the “Document colour theme” setting in Preferences.
 They are separated because there are a lot more options to choose from for the editor and viewer.